manninenaj/HALO_lidar_toolbox/README.md

 Kleiner et al. (2014, doi:10.1111/rssb.12050).
 - unbiased mean, std. dev., variance, skewness, and kurtosis of radial velocity with their respective standard errors
 - unbiased mean and variance of attenuated backscatter coefficient with their respective standard errors
-- unbiased mean and variance mean and variance of signal (SNR+1) with their respective standard errors
+- unbiased mean and variance of signal (SNR+1) with their respective standard errors
 - mean and variance of radial velocity and signal instrumental precision (Pearson et al., 2009)

 ### 6) calculateHALOverticalTKEproduct